 Rabat attractions await travelers around every corner in this magical Moroccan city.
 The modern capital city of Morocco, Rabat is home to many contemporary attractions as well as a large number of historic sites and impressive scenery.
+Enjoy the best that Rabat has to offer with one of our fully customizable Egypt and Morocco Tours.

-Described as more laid-back than Casablanca just south along the coast, it is home to the country’s most important museum, as well as a long list of other popular tourist attractions.
+Described as more laid-back than Casablanca just south along the coast, it is home to the country’s most important museum, as well as a long list of other popular Morocco tourist attractions.
 It is also one of the prettiest cities and it has been named a top destination by several organizations.

 Though many visitors head to the Old City, the other Rabat attractions are easily reached on foot and are an important part of the city’s culture.